anchen1011/FireAct/README.md

 ![teaser](teaser.png)

-This repository is based on our publication *FireAct: Toward Language Agent Fine-tuning* ([PDF](https://fireact-agent.github.io)).
+This repository is based on our publication *FireAct: Toward Language Agent Fine-tuning* ([PDF](https://browse.arxiv.org/pdf/2310.05915.pdf)).
 It contains prompts, demo code and fine-tuning data we generated.
 It also includes the description and directory for the model family we fine-tuned.
 If you use this code or data in your work, please cite:

 ```
-Bibtex code
+@misc{chen2023fireact,
+      title={FireAct: Toward Language Agent Fine-tuning},
+      author={Baian Chen and Chang Shu and Ehsan Shareghi and Nigel Collier and Karthik Narasimhan and Shunyu Yao},
+      year={2023},
+      eprint={2310.05915},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}
 ```

 ## Overview